nextstrain/ncov/docs/src/reference/customizing-analysis.rst

          type: "proximity"
          focus: "country"

-All entries above canton level (the ‘contextual’ samples) specify priorities.
+All entries above canton level (the 'contextual' samples) specify priorities.
 Currently, we have only implemented one type of priority called ``proximity``.
 It attempts to selected sequences as close as possible to the focal samples specified as ``focus: division``.
 The argument of the latter has to match the name of one of the other subsamples.

 In addition to the ``exclude`` filter, you can also specify strains to keep by providing a ``query``.
-The ``query`` field uses augur filter’s ``--query`` argument (introduced in version 8.0.0) and supports `pandas-style logical operators <https://pandas.pydata.org/pandas-docs/stable/user_guide/indexing.html#indexing-query>`__.
+The ``query`` field uses augur filter's ``--query`` argument (introduced in version 8.0.0) and supports `pandas-style logical operators <https://pandas.pydata.org/pandas-docs/stable/user_guide/indexing.html#indexing-query>`__.
 For example, the following exclusionary filter,

 .. code:: yaml